srikanth-narayanan/CarND-LaneLines-P1/README.md

-# Finding Lane Lines on the Road
+# Finding Lane on the Road

 This project is an introduction to apply image processing techinques such as masking, Canny edge detection and Hough transform to detect lanes in an image and extend them to video.